PavelJunior/PC-Parts/README.md

 * run `php artisan db:seed` to populate DB with data for some tables
 * run `php artisan serve` to serve the app

-If you have any issues check laravel docs: https://laravel.com/docs/9.x
+If you have any issues with setting up the app locally check laravel docs: https://laravel.com/docs/9.x

 # How to deploy
-* Go to `af-south-1` region in AWS
+* go to `af-south-1` region in AWS
 * find EC2 instance IP and SSH into it.
-Use .pem file from google drive as ssh key. (for to instance page and press "connect" button to find out what command to run)
+Use .pem file from google drive as ssh key. (go to instance page and press "connect" button to find out what commands to run)
 * run `cd /var/www/html/PC-Parts/` in the instance terminal to go to the project folder inside EC2 instance
 * pull updated version of the repo from github
 * after that you may need to clear laravel cache

 # TODO
-* Consolidate repeating code in controllers and views in one place
+* consolidate repeating code in controllers and views in one place
-* Add error messages for all forms
+* add error messages for all forms
-* Add proper validation for all forms
+* add proper validation for all forms